real-logic/aeron/aeron-samples/scripts/archive/README.md

 ```

-3. Start a normal subscriber so the publication connects and can record.
+3. Start a normal subscriber so that the publication connects and can record.

 ```
     $ cd ..